Get Involved

 The Huntingdon Student Government Association is organized into three branches: the executive, legislative and judicial branches.
 All students by virtue of their registration and good standing at Huntingdon College are considered members of the SGA and elect representatives from the student body to the executive, legislative, and judicial branches.

-• Executive: The Executive Cabinet is comprised of the SGA president, vice president, secretary, and treasurer, all of whom are elected by the student body, and the public relations director, who is nominated by the Executive Cabinet and confirmed by the current Senate.
+• Executive: The Executive Cabinet is comprised of the SGA president, vice president, secretary, treasurer, and public relations chairman.

 • Legislative: The Student Senate, which is vested with all legislative powers of the SGA, is comprised of 10 student senators elected from each class and 10 at-large student senators.
 Six seats may be appointed by the Executive Cabinet.